Champlain Valley of New York AVA

-Champlain Valley of New York is an American Viticultural Area (AVA) located in Clinton and Essex Counties of New York nestled in its northeastern corner adjacent to the U.S.-Canada and state of Vermont borders.
-It was established on August 21, 2016 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Colin Read, owner of North Star Vineyard, on behalf of the Lake Champlain Grape Growers Association proposing the viticultural area known as "Champlain Valley of New York."
+Champlain Valley of New York is an American Viticultural Area (AVA) located in Clinton and Essex Counties of New York nestled in its northeastern corner adjacent to the Canada–United States and state of Vermont borders.
+It was established as the nation's 237^{th} and the state's tenth appellation on August 22, 2016 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Colin Read, owner of North Star Vineyard, on behalf of the Lake Champlain Grape Growers Association proposing the viticultural area known as "Champlain Valley of New York."

-The Champlain Valley of New York AVA covers approximately 500 sqmi within the long, narrow Champlain Valley on the western shore of Lake Champlain that stretches 82.4 mi on a north–south axis and is 19.8 mi at its widest point on the U.S.-Canadian border.
+The approximately 500 sqmi appellation lies within the long, narrow Champlain Valley on the western shore of Lake Champlain that stretches about 70.4 mi on a north–south axis and is 19.8 mi at its widest point on the Canada–United States border.
 At the outset, the AVA had 11 commercial vineyards cultivating approximately 15.47 acre with 6 wineries.
 The petition stated there were an additional 63 acre of vineyards planned for planting within the AVA in the next few years.
 The distinguishing feature of the Champlain Valley of New York AVA is its short growing season, which is conducive to growing cold-hardy North American hybrid grape varieties, i.e., Frontenac, La Crescent, and Marquette, but not the vitis vinifera grapes that are grown in the surrounding areas.
 The AVA is not adjacent nor within any other appellation.

 Within the basin of the Champlain Lowlands, Lake Champlain acts as a thermal reservoir.
 The soil composition features ancient bedrock and glacial deposits, making the ground fertile enough to grow grapes that can handle the cooler climate.
 Frontenac, La Crescent, La Crosse, and Marquette are the varieties that each play a role in the Champlain Valley AVA to produce wines with a unique regional flair.